tixena/core_model_macros/README.md

 3. **Documentation**: Add doc comments to your Rust types - they'll appear in generated TypeScript
 4. **Testing**: Include the TypeScript generation in your CI/CD pipeline
 5. **Version Control**: Consider committing generated TypeScript files or generating them in build steps
+6. **MongoDB ObjectId**: For MongoDB applications, use `mongodb::bson::oid::ObjectId` directly in your structs for proper serialization and validation
+7. **Complex Nesting**: The crate handles deep nesting well, but consider flattening overly complex structures for better maintainability
+8. **Production Dependencies**: The crate has zero production dependencies - MongoDB support is validated through dev-only testing